stfc/PSyclone/doc/user_guide/transformations.rst

 translate a single access to an array dimension to a one-trip loop (to make the code suitable for the SIR backend).
 This works with the `tracer-advection` example.
-The third script `sir_trans_all.py` additionally additionally replaces any intrinsics with equivalent code and can also be used with the `tracer-advection` example (and the `intrinsic_example.f90` example).
+The third script `sir_trans_all.py` additionally replaces any intrinsics with equivalent code and can also be used with the `tracer-advection` example (and the `intrinsic_example.f90` example).